andrearcaina/Hells-Gate/README.md

 ### ```GAMEPLAY``` ###
 Knights of the Abyss is a fast-paced, action-packed roguelike shoot 'em up that puts players\
 in the role of a medieval knight fighting back against the demon horde.
-Players must navigate procedurally\
+Players must defeat multiple\
-generated levels filled with hordes of demons and other enemies, collecting weapons, gold and power-ups.\
+hordes of demons and other enemies, while collecting weapons, gold and power-ups to strengthen yourself.\
 Each level culminates in a boss battle against a powerful demon lord.